Great Barrier Reef

 - Climate change;

 - Extreme weather (storms and cyclones);

 Climate change is recognised as the most significant long-term threat to the GBR.
-Improving water quality now, as a priority, along with minimising other pressures will help build the Reef’s resilience and its ability to recover from the impacts of climate change.
+However, actions to reduce other pressures, such as improving water quality, will help build the Reef’s resilience and its ability to recover from the impacts of climate change.

 Whilst QRC has been consistent in its acknowledgment of the fact that the resources sector does have an impact on the GBR, our industry must be placed in the context of the key threats.
 Any policy or program that fails to seek contributions from the major contributors to the impacts on the GBR, will ultimately fail to halt the decline in condition of the Reef.
 QRC is supportive of a proportionate, combined effort by industry (resources, ports, agriculture, tourism, fishing etc.) as well as Government, communities, and other private enterprise, working together to protect and conserve this great national asset.